dhmay/jamstats/README.md

 ## Installation

 * Windows: go to the [latest release](https://github.com/dhmay/jamstats/releases) and download `jamstats-<version>.exe`
-* Other platforms: install Python 3.9 or higher, then run `pip install jamstats`
+* Other platforms: install Python 3.9 or higher, then run `pip install jamstats`.
+That will put `jamstats.sh` on your path.

 Would you really like a Mac executable?
 Let me know by [opening an issue](https://github.com/dhmay/jamstats/issues/new/choose)!